-Martin Luther King Jr.’s Son Slams Mike Pence For His Comparison Of His Father To Donald Trump
+Martin Luther King Jr’s Son Slams Mike Pence For His Comparison Of His Father To Donald Trump

 Mike Pence then went on to say, “That’s exactly what President Trump is calling on the Congress to do.
 Come to the table in a spirit of good faith.
 We’ll secure our border, we’ll reopen the government, and we’ll move our nation forward as the president said yesterday to even a broader discussion about immigration reform in the months ahead.”

-However, it is well known that Martin Luther King Jr. was no fan of walls in any way, shape or form, and when visiting East and West Berlin in 1964, he addressed the 20,000 people that were assembled to hear him and spoke out against the wall that then separated Germany.
+However, it is well known that Martin Luther King Jr. was no fan of walls, per Complex.
+When visiting East and West Berlin in 1964, he addressed the 20,000 people that were assembled to hear him — and spoke out against the wall that then separated Germany.

-Donald Trump is currently demanding $5 billion to build a border wall, which he says would put an end to the partial federal government shutdown, but Democrats have outright rejected the president’s plans for a wall and called it a “non-starter” in no uncertain terms, leaving many to wonder if the government shutdown will ever end, with Monday marking the 30th day of the shutdown, as neither side is willing to compromise.
+Donald Trump is currently demanding $5 billion to build a border wall, which he says would put an end to the partial federal government shutdown.
+However, Democrats have outright rejected the president’s plans for a wall, and called it a “non-starter” in no uncertain terms, leaving many to wonder if the partial government shutdown will ever end.
+Monday marks the 30th day of the shutdown, as neither side appears willing to compromise.

-Martin Luther King Jr’s son’s final words, after dismissing Mike Pence’s comparison of his father with Donald Trump, were, “Martin Luther King Jr. would say, ‘Love, not hate, will make America great’.”
+Martin Luther King Jr.’s son’s final words — after dismissing Mike Pence’s comparison of his father with Donald Trump — were, “Martin Luther King Jr. would say, ‘Love, not hate, will make America great.'”